Obama discusses Yemen, Iran in call with Turkey's Erdogan

 Turkey and the United States support the Saudi-led military operation against Houthi forces in Yemen, who have taken over much of the country in an effort to oust President Abd-Rabbu Mansour Hadi.
 Iran supports the Houthis.

-The leaders also discussed U.S.-led negotiations over Iran's nuclear programme, the White House said in a statement.
+The leaders also discussed U.S.-led negotiations over Iran's nuclear program, the White House said in a statement.
 Erdogan is scheduled to visit Tehran in April.

 Obama and Erdogan discussed their cooperation fighting Islamic State militants and "common efforts to bring security and stability to Iraq and Syria," the White House said in a statement about the call.

-"The two leaders reviewed the train-and-equip programme for vetted members of the moderate Syrian opposition.
+"The two leaders reviewed the train-and-equip program for vetted members of the moderate Syrian opposition.
 They discussed efforts to deepen cooperation to stem the flow of foreign fighters," the White House said.

 Obama "expressed appreciation for Turkey's continuing support to nearly two million refugees from Iraq and Syria," the White House said, noting they also discussed the crisis in Ukraine.